A Travel Price Comparison for Families, Couples, and Backpackers Osaka vs. Madrid for Attractions, Food, Nightlife, and Families

 Osaka is a bustling city that offers something for everyone.
 The old town is one of the main draws for visitors.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

-In Madrid, many people enjoy the live music and food that this diverse big city offers.
+In Madrid, many people enjoy the live music and food that this friendly big city offers.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 A weekend in Osaka or Madrid?